tumo2208/ElearnApp_javafx_Group8/README.md

 ### 3. Translation:
    + To translate a paragraph
-   + Use Google Transate API
+   + Use Google Translate API
    + Can translate from English to Vienamese and vice versa

 ### 4. Flashcard: